Sign In / Sign Out

 Join the lab!

 We have a fantastic team of undergraduates who play an integral role in our research.
 We periodically accept new research assistants to assist in the lab for course credit or to volunteer.
-If you are interested in our research, please contact our lab manager Jasmine Sutton for more information and qualification requirements.
+If you are interested in our research, please contact our lab manager Greg Chase for more information and qualification requirements.

 Thao Ha, PhD.
 Lab director and principal investigator.
 Dr. Ha is a member of the developmental faculty.
 Her multidisciplinary research focuses on the development of adolescent romantic relationships.
 Dr. Ha investigates how partner choices, relationship dynamics, and break-ups affect adolescents’ emotional and behavioral adjustment over time.
 The goal of this research is to better understand why some adolescents are highly vulnerable to their relationship experiences.
 A variety of methods are combined in this research, such as observations of adolescent couples’ interactions, high-density array EEG neurocognitive assessments, ecological momentary assessments, and physical and hormonal stress methodologies.
 Dr. Ha completed her education at Radboud University Nijmegen, the Netherlands.
 She completed two masters’ degrees in Developmental Psychology and Developmental Psychopathology (cum laude), and obtained her PhD in Developmental Psychopathology in 2013.
 Dr. Ha completed a postdoctoral and assistant research position in the T. Denny Sanford School of Social and Family Dynamics, the Institute for Interdisciplinary Salivary Bioscience Research (IISBR), and Department of Psychology at Arizona State University.
 Curriculum Vitae.